Syndrome aware mitigation of logical errors: Fine-grained SALEM

-In particular, we consider protocols $EM_{\boldsymbol{s}}$ that (in expectation) invert $\boldsymbol{\Lambda}_{L|\boldsymbol{s}}$ locally, by sampling from quasi-probability (QP) distributions \cite{bravyitemmegambetta, PhysRevX.8.031027, van2023probabilistic, QESEMpaper}; or that sample informationally-complete measurement bases and invert $\boldsymbol{\Lambda}_{L|\boldsymbol{s}}$ globally, in (extensive) post-processing \cite{filippov2023scalable, qiskit_pna}.
-Note that FG-SALEM with local inversion is adaptive, modifying the executed circuit in real time based on the already-measured part of $\boldsymbol{s}$, generalizing the syndrome-dependent recovery operation of EC.
-Accordingly, in this case the logical error channel for a given logical gate is conditioned on syndrome data from logical gates in its past lightcone.
-In contrast, in FG-SALEM based on global inversion, logical channels are applied in post-processing and may therefore be conditioned also on syndromes in the future lightcone.
-Both types of protocols require characterization of the channels $\boldsymbol{\Lambda}_{L|\boldsymbol{s}}$, and are in principle unbiased if this characterization is exact.
-The primary examples we study in this paper are based on local inversion protocols, as their shot overhead is well understood, they do not inherently require extensive classical computation, and they apply straight-forwardly even to local channels $\Lambda_{L|\boldsymbol{s}}$ with a large (order-1) infidelity $\epsilon_{L|\boldsymbol{s}}$ - which generically appear in EC and are important for SALEM.
+In particular, one may consider single-shot protocols $EM_{\boldsymbol{s}}$ that (in expectation) invert $\boldsymbol{\Lambda}_{L|\boldsymbol{s}}$ locally, by sampling from quasi-probability (QP) distributions \cite{bravyitemmegambetta, PhysRevX.8.031027, van2023probabilistic, QESEMpaper} (see Appendix \ref{Appendix: FG-SALEM-QP}); or that sample informationally-complete measurement bases and invert $\boldsymbol{\Lambda}_{L|\boldsymbol{s}}$ globally, in (extensive) post-processing \cite{filippov2023scalable, qiskit_pna}.
+Note that FG-SALEM with local inversion is adaptive, modifying the executed circuit in real time based on the already-measured part of $\boldsymbol{s}$, generalizing the syndrome-dependent recovery operation of EC (Appendix \ref{Appendix: implementation}).
+Both local and global inversion protocols require characterization of the channels $\boldsymbol{\Lambda}_{L|\boldsymbol{s}}$, and are in principle unbiased if this characterization is exact.
+The primary examples we study in this paper are based on local inversion protocols, as their shot overhead is well understood, they do not inherently require extensive classical computation, and they apply straightforwardly even to local channels $\Lambda_{L|s}$ with a large (order-1) infidelity $\epsilon_{L|s}$ - which generically appear in EC and are important for SALEM.